 For each antisense molecule that is chosen for drug discovery and development under this collaboration, we are eligible to receive up to approximately \$260 million in a license fee and substantive milestone payments.
 We are eligible to receive up to approximately \$60 million for the achievement of research and development milestones, including amounts related to the cost of clinical trials, and up to \$130 million for the achievement of regulatory milestones.
 We will usually be responsible for drug discovery and early development of antisense drugs and Biogen Idec will have the option to license antisense drugs after Phase 2 proof of concept.
 Biogen Idec will then be responsible for later phase development and commercialization of the licensed drug.
-In addition, we are eligible to receive double-digit royalties on any product sales of antisense drugs developed under this collaboration.
-If other modalities, such as small molecules or monoclonal antibodies are chosen, we are eligible to receive up to \$90 million in substantive milestone payments, including up to \$35 million for the achievement of research and development milestones and up to \$55 million for the achievement of regulatory milestones.
+In addition, we are eligible to receive royalties up to the mid-teens on any product sales of antisense drugs developed under this collaboration.
+If other modalities, such as small molecules or monoclonal antibodies are chosen, we are eligible to receive up to \$90 million in substantive milestone payments, including up to \$57 million for the achievement of research and development milestones and up to \$55 million for the achievement of regulatory milestones.
 Biogen Idec will be responsible for all of the drug discovery and development activities for drugs using other modalities.
 In addition, we are eligible to receive single-digit royalties on any product sales of any drugs using non-antisense modalities developed under this collaboration.
-We could earn the next milestone payment of up to \$10 million if we choose a target to advance under this collaboration.
+In June 2014, we earned a \$10 million milestone payment when Biogen Idec chose the first target to advance under this collaboration.
+We could earn the next milestone payment of up to \$10 million if we initiate an IND-enabling toxicology study for a target under this collaboration.